darkoperator/Posh-SSH/docs/New-SSHMemoryTrustedHostStore.md

 192.168.1.165 Pi          3c:bf:26:9f:d9:63:d7:48:b8:fc:7b:32:e8:f9:5a:b4
 ```

-Create and in-memory known host store and add a entry to it.
+Create and in-memory trusted host store and add a entry to it.

 ## PARAMETERS